Explore Kunming with Park Hotel Group

 Known as “The City of Eternal Spring”, Kunming has long been regarded as one of China’s most liveable cities thanks to its pleasant climate and flowers that bloom all year long.
 With a history of more than 2,400 years, the capital of Yunnan Province is also a gateway city to Dali, Lijiang and Shangri-la, and the tropical paradise Xishuangbanna.

-Located at the core city centre of Kunming where the picturesque Cuihu Park (翠湖) is right at the doorstep, guests of Grand Park Kunming enjoy one of the best views of this perennial nature beauty.
-The hotel is famed for its strategic location, where many of the attractions, commercial areas and eateries are within walking distance.
+Located at the core city centre of Kunming where the picturesque Cuihu Park is right at the doorstep, guests of Grand Park Kunming enjoy one of the best views of this perennial nature beauty.
+The hotel is famed for its strategic location, where most of the things to do in Kunming, many of the attractions, commercial areas and eateries are within walking distance.
 It’s an ideal hotel regardless of business or leisure.

 As a province with the largest number of ethnic minority groups in China, Yunnan cuisine is defined by a wide variety of droll inducing ethnic and Chinese delicacies.

-Head to Park Palace, for an exceptional experience with the finest Yunnan cuisine served with a modern twist.
+Head to Park Palace for an exceptional dining experience with the finest Yunnan cuisine served with a modern twist.
 For those who are feeling carnivorous, check out the sumptuous international buffet spread with unlimited Brazilian barbequed meats at Indulge at Park.

-Cuihu Park (翠湖公园) features verdant islets, deep emerald lakes and exquisite pavilions.
-The park is a great place to escape from the bustling city life.
-Every winter, visitors will catch sights of red-billed seagulls as they reside for the season.
+A great place to escape from the bustling city life, Cuihu Park features verdant islets, deep emerald lakes and exquisite pavilions.
+Every winter, visitors flock to the park for sightings of red-billed seagulls as they reside for the season.

-Yunnan Ethnic Village (云南民族村) showcase 25 minorities in the Yunnan province, through a variety of architectural styles, clothing, traditional customs and live performances of ethnic song and dance.
+Learn more about local culture at the Yunnan Ethnic Village that showcases 25 minorities in the Yunnan province, through a variety of architectural styles, clothing, traditional customs and live performances of ethnic song and dance.